-What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) 4 x 4 = 16 11.
+What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) In special schools the whole bubble (normally a class) will have to self isolate.
+Pupils travelling on the same bus or taxi as someone who has tested positive will also have to isolate irrespective of the bubble they are in.
+4 x 4 = 16 11.
 Contain any outbreak by following local health protection team advice If schools have two or more confirmed cases within 14 days, or an overall rise in sickness absence where coronavirus (COVID-19) is suspected, they may have an outbreak, and must continue to work with their local health protection team who will be able to advise if additional action is required.
 In some cases, health protection teams may recommend that a larger number of other pupils self-isolate at home as a precautionary measure - perhaps the whole site or year group.
 If schools are implementing controls from this list, addressing the risks they have identified and therefore reducing transmission risks, whole school closure based on cases within the school will not generally be necessary, and should not be considered except on the advice of health protection teams.
 Contact the Trust Covid Operations team for support 2 x 4 = 8 3 x 4 = 12 11.
-School Workforce Under the national lockdown, the expectation is that everybody should work from home where possible.
+School Workforce Under the current restrictions, the expectation is that staff should work from home where possible.
 School leaders are best placed to determine the workforce that is required in school, taking into account the updated guidance for those staff who are clinically extremely vulnerable.
-The expectation is that those staff not attending school will Staff to work from home wherever possible.
+The expectation is that those staff not attending school will work from home where possible.
+We [the DfE] have worked closely with the Department of Health and Social Care (DHSC) and PHE to develop this specific guidance for school Staff who are not pupil facing/directly operational to work from home wherever possible.
 Staff who are considered to be clinically extremely vulnerable to work from home from 05.01.21 until a change in national guidance.
 If unable to work from home, they are not to come into work.
-2 x 4 = 8 work from home where possible.
-We [the DfE] have worked closely with the Department of Health and Social Care (DHSC) and PHE to develop this specific guidance for school settings.
-The PHE and DHSC endorsed system of controls outlined in this document sets out the Staff who are considered to be clinically vulnerable to have an up to date, reactive risk assessment for working in school (including diabetic and asthmatic staff) Consider allowing teaching staff to use PPA time at home Consider rotas and partial occupancy of office spaces.
+Staff who are considered to be clinically vulnerable to have an up to date, reactive risk assessment for working in school (including diabetic and asthmatic staff) Consider allowing teaching staff to use PPA time at home 2 x 4 = 8